List of Hong Kong national security cases: National Security offences

-In addition to the crimes listed above, the Article 43 of the NSL empowers the Hong Kong Chief Executive to enact additional rules for applying measures when the Hong Kong Police Force is handling cases concerning offence endangering national security.
+In addition to the crimes listed above, the Article 47 of the NSL and section 115 of the SNSO permits the Hong Kong Chief Executive to "issue a certificate to certify whether an act or matter involves national security", and the Article 43 of the NSL empowers the Chief Executive to enact additional rules for applying measures when the Hong Kong Police Force is handling cases concerning offence endangering national security.

 Under the Implementation Rules for Article 43, multiple offences are listed, including contravening order to freeze property, or disclose offence-related properties, or remove electronic message on the electronic platform, or furnish information, or produce material, etc. The only case charged under the Implementation Rules for Article 43 is against the Hong Kong Alliance for failing to provide information under section 3(3)(b) of Schedule 5 of the Implementation Rules.

 Judicial procedures and controversies

 According to criminal procedure in Hong Kong, Hong Kong Police must decide whether to charge, to grant bail, or to unconditionally release the arrested individual.
 Defendants facing charges would be taken to court where they can submit bail application to judges.
 Nevertheless, under the Article 42 of the NSL, "[no] bail shall be granted to a criminal suspect or defendant unless the judge has sufficient grounds for believing that the criminal suspect or defendant will not continue to commit acts endangering national security".
 Hence majority of defendants were denied bail under the unprecedented strict threshold, while the minority with bail granted were required to follow a long list of requirements.

 Under the Article 44, "[t]he Chief Executive shall designate a number of judges [...] to handle cases concerning offence endangering national security."
 The complete list of designated judges is not made available to the public as the government believes such revelation poses security threats to the designated judges.
 However, from open court sessions, a list of designated national security law judges has been produced.

 Under the Article 46, "the Secretary for Justice may issue a certificate directing that the case shall be tried without a jury", instead "be tried in the Court of First Instance without a jury by a panel of three judges."
 Four cases were or are tried without a jury in High Court as of January 2023: trial of Tong Ying-kit, Hong Kong 47, Apple Daily, Hong Kong Alliance.